Pakistan men's national volleyball team

 The Pakistan men's national volleyball team represents Pakistan in international volleyball competitions.

 Pakistan Volleyball Federation was founded on 31 January 1955.
 Thereafter, volleyball was taken up at the national level.
 The Federation received recognition and was affiliated to the Pakistan Olympic Association and the International Volleyball Federation the same year.
 Pakistan had the honour of winning a bronze medal during the 1962 Asian Games at Jakarta where the matches were played outdoor.

 History

-Volleyball enjoys huge popularity in small towns and villages across Pakistan.
+Volleyball enjoys huge popularity in small towns and villages across Pakistan. in past.

 The national volleyball team has achieved satisfactory results on the Asian scene.
 Pakistan had the honour of winning a bronze medal during the 1962 Asian Games at Jakarta where the matches were played outdoor.

 In the 1989 Asian Men's Volleyball Championship in Seoul, South Korea, Pakistan surprised finishing fourth in a highly competitive field.

-It won the silver at the 2019 South Asian Games in their first participation in the tournament after falling against India.
+It won golds at the 1989 and 1993 South Asian Games and won the silver at the 2019 South Asian Games in their latest participation in the tournament after falling against India.